s0lst1ce/pigUI/README.md

 entities = [c]
 ```

 The 11 first lines are just Pygame display setup, the interesting part comes after that.
-There are two objects that will be created with PyGUI which aren't widgets.
+There are two objects that will be created with pigUI which aren't widgets.
 The first one is Dispatcher.
 This object will process all events for the library and will need to be integrated to the event loop.
 But more on that in the next section.
 Just remember that you need to call the `get()` classmethod on it.

 Next comes the Container.
 As explained earlier this is like a box into which the widgets will be put.
 Here we create it from a background image.
 The first two parameters represents the coordinates at which the container should be placed.
 This can be changed later on.
 Next comes the path to the background image to load.
 This can also be a Pygame Surface.